eurekalabs-io/challenges/frontend/angular/mums-deals/README.md

 ## Tech Stack / Considerations

-- Implement the challenge using Vue.js.
+- Implement the challenge using Angular 12 or newer.
 Feel free to include the libraries of your preference.
 - Publish source code into code repository (github, bitbucket, etc).
 - Deploy page using AWS, Heroku, etc. Optional - Big Plus.